Shyam-Chen/Fastify-Starter/README.md

 .
 ├── .github/workflows/ci.yml
-├── db -> set up local data for testing and initializing the database ├── e2e -> e2e testing (Caddy Server proxy api and proxy mock api) ├── mock -> mock a third-party api calls
+├── db -> set up local data for testing and initializing the database ├── e2e
+├── mock -> mock a third-party/private api calls
 ├── public -> not handled by vite, copy it to dist
 ├── src
 │   ├── assets -> wasm